We are going to create unique easter eggs by using hot glue and standard easter egg dye.

 Here we go!

 Boil the eggs.
 Our eggs were boiled the day before and put in the fridge.
-They were cool, but not cold.
+They were cooled to room temperature, but were not cold.
 If they are cold they will sweat and the glue will not stick.
 We had a bit of problem with our glue not sticking to the eggs.